Why am I always tired

 When we need to fall asleep, usually after eating, it is often a sign that our liver is working hard!
 (Metabolic fatigue)

-In practice, a distinction can be made between four types of fatigue:
+A distinction can be made between four types of fatigue:

 1. Muscle fatigue - (Muscles) Often due to the muscles' exertion (not necessarily aerobic).
 Such as holding a child in your arms and standing still.